 "Nothing helps your circadian rhythms more than getting up and going to sleep at the same times every day.
 People who regulate their sleep schedules give their bodies the opportunity to establish a rhythm.
 Someone who changes sleeping and waking times has a body that constantly needs to recalibrate, which tires it out.
 In a sense, a lack of schedule puts the body into a perpetual state of mild jet lag." - Dr. Frank Lipman

 - Before bed, do something to help you chill out.

 Meditate.
-Listen to a chill mix of your favorite music.
-Watch a funny movie (before 10p.m., of course) or read a funny book.
+Listen to a mix of your favorite relaxing music.
+Watch a funny movie (before 10p.m., of course) or read an inspiring book.

 - Open your heart more.

 For 10-15 minutes, try to engender a sense of gratitude.
 If negative thoughts interrupt, let them go and continue.
 One of the most powerful ways I have found to practice and incorporate this into my life daily is by keeping a gratitude journal.